Dead People Server

 Alexis Smith (actress) -- Dead.
 Cancer.
 Died June 9, 1993.
 Born June 8, 1921.
 The Two Mrs. Carrolls, TV in the '70s and '80s, married to Craig Stevens

 Anna Nicole Smith (model) -- Dead.
-Unknown.
+Drug overdose.
 Died February 8, 2007.
 Born November 28, 1967.
-Amusing Playboy centerfold-turned amusing performer.
-Home Page IMDb Obituary FindAGrave
+Amusing Playboy centerfold-turned amusing performer, died five months after her 20-year-old son died of a drug overdose.
+Home Page twitter IMDb Obituary FindAGrave

 "Buffalo" Bob Smith (TV personality) -- Dead.
 Cancer.
 Died July 30, 1998.
 Born November 27, 1917.
 The Howdy Doody Show.
 IMDb FindAGrave